WidgetKing/cpextra/docs/getting-started/installation.md

 ## Widget Installation

 When you insert CpExtra as a widget, it will appear on the Captivate timeline.
-Once the published Captivate movie enters that part of the timeline the CpExtra code will run activate.
-Even once you move out of that slide CpExtra will continue to work.
+Once the published Captivate movie enters that part of the timeline the CpExtra code will activate.
+Even when you move out of that slide, CpExtra will continue to work.
 So you **do not** just put a CpExtra widget on the slides you want to use CpExtra features.

-Therefore, you would put CpExtra on the first or second slide.
-Of your project.
+While the widget has a presence on the stage while you are making edits in Captivate, once in the HTML5 export the widget will be invisible.
+So you don't need to worry about hiding it.

 ::: tip Pros
 - If you share your .cptx with another Captivate developer, CpExtra will still be included.